bf2fc6cc711aee1a0c2a/kas-fleetshard/README.md

 kubectl create -f 'https://strimzi.io/install/latest?namespace=kafka' -n kafka
 ```

-The first step is to install the operator allowing the `dekorate` plugin to generate the `ManagedKafka` CRD.
+The first step is to install the operator allowing fabric8 to generate the `ManagedKafka` CRDs.

 ```shell
 mvn install